 In the UK, Soul cakes were given out to people on All Soul’s Day in return for prayers for the souls of the giver and their family, and young people would go from household to household begging for the cakes, which they called “souling.”

 In Spanish the name of the festival is Día de los Muertos and it is celebrated throughout Latin America.
 In Mexico, many Aztec practices from two older feasts called Hueymiccaihuitl and Miccailhuitontli (traditionally held in August) have been incorporated into the holiday, but practices from the Old World including taking food to the graves of your ancestors, persist.

-Spanish missionaries did such an effective job of shifting the dates in the New World that in the early 20th century ethnographers reported that the Zuñi tribe in the Southwest observed the ceremony on the first of November, right down to the making the sign of the cross and offering up prayers to the dead in Andalusian Spanish, fully believing that it was their traditional practice.
+(As an aside, Spanish missionaries did such an effective job of shifting the dates in the New World that in the early 20th century ethnographers reported that the Zuñi tribe in the Southwest observed the ceremony on the first of November, right down to the making the sign of the cross and offering up prayers to the dead in Andalusian Spanish, fully believing that it was their traditional practice.)

 Many cultures have special confections they make for these festivals.
 I already mentioned báirín breac and soul cakes.
 In Portugal, they have Pão-por-Deus.
 In Italy there are honey and nut cakes called pabassine.
 In some parts of Spain, the people eat almond paste confections shaped like bones and filled with cream filling “marrow” called huesos de santos (saints bones) and buñuelos– a pastry which was probably borrowed from the Jewish culture – resembling the bimuelos they make for Hanukkah.
 In Mexico they bake sweet breads called panes de muerto that have small skeleton baked into each one.

 Ostensibly Día de los Muertos and All Soul’s Day are the same holy day to the church with different names and have been observed for a very long time now.
 Of course like their names, some practices diverge due to regional differences and assimilation of local customs.